QAConv: Question Answering on Informative Conversations: Dataset

 \section{{\dataset} Dataset}

-Our dataset is collected in four stages: 1) selecting and segmenting informative conversations, 2) generating question candidates by multi-hop QG models, 3) crowdsourcing question-answer pairs on those conversations/questions, and 4) conducting quality verification and data splits.
-The dataset comparison to related work is shown in Table~\ref{Tab:dataset_comparison}.
+Our dataset is collected in four stages: 1) selecting and segmenting informative conversations, 2) generating question candidates by QG models, 3) crowdsourcing question-answer pairs on those conversations/questions, and 4) conducting quality verification and data splits.